 Anthropology optional for UPSC CSE has become a popular choice among aspirants with time.
-Engineering and Science students prefer Anthropology as their optional subject as it is considered an interesting and a scoring subject by many.
+Engineering & Science students prefer it as their optional subject as it is an interesting and a scoring subject by many.

-Anthropology consists of different areas like the study of humans and their biological, social, and cultural aspects.
-The subject depicts the diversity of India because it focuses on the different tribes of India.
+It consists of different areas like the study of humans and their biological, social, and cultural aspects.
+The subject depicts the diversity of India as it focuses on the different Indian tribes, their social change and development.

-- Anthropology Optional Syllabus For UPSC Civil Services Examination 2022
+- Anthropology Optional Syllabus for UPSC Civil Services Examination

-Anthropology is a cross-disciplinary subject that deals with human behavior, culture, language, and thought.
-The main purpose of studying anthropology is to understand humankind better by studying their social structures, cultural practices, and other aspects such as religion and politics.
+Anthropology is a cross-disciplinary subject dealing with human behavior, culture, language, and thought.
+Its purpose is to understand humankind better by studying their social structures, cultural practices, and other aspects like religion and politics.

 - Anthropology optional for UPSC is considered a very interesting and easy subject to write in the exam when compared to other subjects as the questions asked are mostly direct and factual.